The Vow (1946 film): Production

 Director Mikheil Chaiureli began planning The Vow already in 1939, after the release of his previous picture, The Great Dawn - which, set before the October Revolution, was the first film to clearly portray Stalin as Lenin's indispensable aide and acolyte.

 The production of The Vow was delayed by the Second World War, during which the personality cult of Stalin was set aside in favour of patriotic motifs, to encourage the populace to resist the enemy.
 Even before the German surrender, as victory seemed secure, the cult gradually began its return to the screen; after 1945, it reached new heights, much more than before the war.

 Playwright Iosef Prut, who was present when Chiaureli held a screening for Stalin, recounted that the Soviet premier disapproved of the ending scene, in which he was shown kissing Varvara's hand, telling the director he never kissed a woman's hand in his life.
 Chiaurely replied "the people know better what Stalin does and doesn't do."

 Reception

 Contemporary response

 The Vow was viewed by 20.8 million people in the Soviet Union.
 Chaiureli, Pavlenko, and actors Gelovani, Sofia Gyatsintova and Mikhail Plotnikov all won the Stalin Prize, 1st degree, during 1947.

-At 1 July 1946, Pravda's critic wrote "In The Vow...
+At 1 July 1946, Pravdas critic wrote "In The Vow...
 It is demonstrated how all the actions of Comrade Stalin were consecrated, in unity with the will of the people...
 The artistic and ideological merit of the picture is in its portrayal of the love and confidence of the people toward Comrade Stalin."